welcome to the mayan ruins website .

 Steve made his first visit to the Yucatan back in the mid-1980’s.
 Several sites were visited and became the beginning of a long relationship with the area.
 Numerous visits were made throughout the 1990’s and early 2000’s.
 Steve currently resides part-time in Cancun.

 In 2014 Steve had the privilege to accompany an outstanding group of renowned researchers on their continued work in the northern area of the state of Campeche.
 This group included Stephan Merk, Karl Herbert Mayer, Lee Jones, and blogger Eduardo Gonzales.
-Stephan Merk, is a respected Mayan researcher and author.
+Stephan Merk, is a respected Mayan researcher, and author of numerous reports and books.
 Karl Herbert Mayer is an acclaimed Mayan researcher with over five decades of field work.
 He has authored countless articles, publications and reports, and has been the recipient of international awards and honors.
 Lee Jones has been a team member of numerous explorations and investigations throughout the Maya area during the last few decades.
 He has written a number of informative reports.
 Eduardo Gonzales is a well-known Mayan ruins blogger, whose blogs have a huge following in Mexico and beyond.
 It was a great field trip stomping through the sub-tropical forest investigating undocumented sites, and others rarely visited.

 In Oct/Nov of 2017 another trip to the Yucatan was made.
 Updates on past sites were again noted, and new sites investigated.
 A portion of the visit was spent once again with Stephan Merk, noted Maya researcher.
 The first site visited with him was Sabana Piletas.
 This site is located deep in the sub-tropical forests of Campeche state, and is noted for its exquisite hieroglyphic stairway.
 Though this site had been known since the 1970’s, the stairway was only discovered by Stephan in 2009.
 The arduous trek was well worth the effort!
 The area surrounding this site has been the subject of two well-received books by Stephan entitled The Long Silence, and The Long Silence (2).
 Both books are a good read for those who would like a more in-depth and scholarly report on the area, and the numerous ruins reported on therein.